ALERT: We are experiencing difficulties receiving phone calls from certain service providers at this time.

 A personalized learning environment enables students to choose their own learning path based on their individualized learner profile, which is reflective of their current academic performance and their unique gifts, skills, passions and attributes.
 Students are empowered to monitor and assess their own progress based on standards and use the various technological tools to engage in purposeful learning.

-MPS uses the nationally recognized SPARK curriculum for grades K-8.
+MPS uses the nationally recognized SPARK curriculum for K-grade 8.
 This curriculum focuses on using a variety of activities to engage students and get them moving in and out of school.
 MPS physical education at the high school level uses a variety of courses to help students learn what it means to be physically active for a lifetime.

 Research supports that a PBIS system, implemented with fidelity, effectively reduces classroom disruptions and student suspensions through a school-wide, systematic, tiered-intervention approach, which leads to increased student achievement.
 School-wide PBIS provides an operational framework for achieving these outcomes.

-PPYP services are available to school-aged parents (young fathers and mothers) to improve the educational, wellness and social/emotional outcomes for school-aged parents and their children.
-The goals of the program are to increase attendance and graduation rates, increase teen enrollment in higher education, increase parent knowledge of effective parenting practices, increase knowledge and practices around healthy relationships and enhance coordination of school and community services.
+PPYP services are available to school-age parents (young fathers and mothers) to improve the educational, wellness, and social/emotional outcomes for school-age parents and their children.
+The goals of the program are to increase attendance and graduation rates, increase teen enrollment in higher education, increase parent knowledge of effective parenting practices, increase knowledge about and practices in healthy relationships, and enhance coordination of school and community services.

 PLTW is a nationally established program focused on preparing the future technical and engineering workforce.
-PLTW offers a middle school “Gateway to Technology” curriculum and a five-course “Pathway to Engineering” high school curriculum.
-Through PLTW, MPS students have the opportunity to explore STEM (science, technology, engineering and mathematics) education through a fully developed curriculum intended to stimulate interest in various fields of technology.
+PLTW offers curriculums for elementary school (PLTW Launch), middle school (PLTW Gateway), and high school (PLTW Engineering, PLTW Biomedical Science, and PLTW Computer Science).
+Through PLTW, MPS students have the opportunity to explore STEM education – science, technology, engineering, and mathematics – through a fully developed curriculum intended to stimulate interest in various fields of technology.

 Response to Intervention (RtI) is an organizational framework that guides implementation of a multi-level system of support to achieve academic and behavioral success for all.
 RtI is implemented at all MPS schools around literacy and mathematics for academics and PBIS for behavior using the MPS RtI Process.